Jerry Seinfeld: Religion and politics

-On September 9, 2025, speaking at Duke University at an event with Omer Shem Tov, Seinfeld characterized the "Free Palestine" movement as antisemitic and compared it to the Ku Klux Klan, saying "Free Palestine is, to me, just — you’re free to say you don’t like Jews.
-Just say you don’t like Jews.”
-He added, "By saying Free Palestine, you’re not admitting what you really think.
-So it’s actually — compared to the Ku Klux Klan, I’m actually thinking the Klan is actually a little better here because they can come right out and say, 'We don’t like Blacks, we don’t like Jews.'
-Okay that’s honest."
+On September 9, 2025, speaking at Duke University at an event with Omer Shem Tov, Seinfeld characterized the "Free Palestine" movement as antisemitic and compared it to the Ku Klux Klan, saying "Free Palestine is, to me, just — you're free to say you don't like Jews.
+Just say you don't like Jews."
+He added, "By saying Free Palestine, you're not admitting what you really think.
+So it's actually — compared to the Ku Klux Klan, I'm actually thinking the Klan is actually a little better here because they can come right out and say, 'We don't like Blacks, we don't like Jews.'
+Okay that's honest."
+In June 2026, after an influencer asked Seinfeld to say "free Palestine" outside Madison Square Garden following an NBA Finals game, Seinfeld replied "it doesn't exist."

-In response, a Duke University spokesperson stated "Duke does not preview the remarks of speakers.
-And the invitation of speakers to campus does not imply any endorsement of their remarks."

-Democratic North Carolina state senator Sophia Chitlik, who shared the stage after Seinfeld, condemned his comments, stating "I condemn Seinfeld’s horrific comments, which I’ve made clear to his team and to the event sponsors."
-In a September 12, 2025 op-ed in the Duke Chronicle, Leo Goldberg wrote that "Seinfeld’s combination of familial ties and fame, it seems, entitles him to waltz into Duke as he pleases and be given a mantle from which to espouse ludicrous views as if he represents the University or its student body."

 Transcendental Meditation

 In December 2012, Seinfeld said that he had been practicing Transcendental Meditation for 40 years.
-He promoted the use of the technique in the treatment of post-traumatic stress disorder with Bob Roth of the David Lynch Foundation in December 2012 on Good Morning America, and also appeared at a 2009 David Lynch Foundation benefit for TM, at which Paul McCartney and Ringo Starr appeared.
+He promoted the use of the Transcendental Meditation technique in the treatment of post-traumatic stress disorder with Bob Roth of the David Lynch Foundation in December 2012 on Good Morning America, and also appeared at a 2009 David Lynch Foundation benefit for TM, at which Paul McCartney and Ringo Starr appeared.
 On November 5, 2015, the David Lynch Foundation organized a benefit concert at New York City's Carnegie Hall called "Change Begins Within" to promote transcendental meditation for stress control.
 "It's been the greatest companion technique of living that I've ever come across, and I'm thrilled to be part of this movement that seems to have really been reinvigorated by Bob [Roth] and David Lynch," Seinfeld said.
 "I would do anything that I could to promote it in the world, because I think it's the greatest thing as a life tool, as a work tool and just making things make sense."